 Kashmir.
 The bluest of skies cradling a glacier of clouds over the peaks of the Himalayas.
 A wide valley spreading out in the gentle, soothing green of paddy fields.
 Metalled roads falling like black ribbons toward the valley; tall, elegant poplars by the roadside and shorter, greener willows along the wedge of paddies.
 Snow-covered buildings and mountain peaks, and the frozen Jhelum river, and so on.
 This beautiful valley, considered to be the "Paradise on Earth" is well-known.
 But the cruelty inflicted upon the people there has always been suppressed.
 While Iraq, Afghanistan and Palestine received international attention, issues of Kashmir have been limited to small articles in the newspapers of India and Pakistan.
 It is to change this pathetic situation and bring out the truth about Kashmir that young Kashmir journalist Basharat Peer has written the moving memoir Curfewed Night.It is the first book written by a Kashmiri Muslim about the tumultuous history of Kashmir, and has bagged the Vodafone Crossword Non Fiction Award.
 It is, in the words of Khushwant Singh, 'beautifully written, brutally honest and deeply hurtful' .
+His pain is evident when he describes how the monuments and shrines of Kashmir were either destroyed or taken over by the army- 'Pari Mahal', or the Palace of the Fairies, had become the world's most paramilitary camp; the library of Islamiya College, the oldest college in Srinagar and the 600 year old shrine of Nuruddin Rishi were burnt down in gun battles; Hindu temples and Buddhist stupas were dying from neglect and misuse.
+Streets which have earlier smelled of cardamom and cinnamon now stinks of burning tyres and tear gas.
+The cities of Kashmir have lost their nights to curfews.
+Mothers and 'half-widows' of 'disappeared persons' fight for justice in city squares and parks.
+They keep hoping till they see the dead body or the grave.

 'Curfewed Night' is the story of Kashmir.
 It is also the story of countless people who had to suffer the consequences of the battles between the army and the militants- Mubeena who was gang-raped by the Border Security Force on her wedding day, Shameema who fought with soldiers and saved one of her sons from being sent to a militants' house with a landmine (her elder son was killed in this way), Rashid Nazki the poet who was silent after losing half of his family in a grenade blast, Kashmiri Pandits who had migrated forced to live in one room brick huts, and a number of other innocent people buried in named and nameless graves.
 Basharat Peer hopes that one day the war being fought in Kashmir and the reasons for its existence would disappear like footsteps on winter snow in his childhood.The book ends in a note of optimism as a bus service has been started between Srinagar and Muzaffarabad.
 As the CNN review rightly says, Curfewed Night is a book that will stay with you long after you flip its last page.